Zhang Chang (Jin dynasty): Zhang Chang's rebellion

-At the turn of the fourth century CE, many refugees entered Yizhou to flee the rebellion, famine and plague in the Guanzhong region.
+At the turn of the fourth century CE, many refugees entered Yizhou to flee Qi Wannian's rebellion, famine and plague in the Guanzhong region.
 In 301, the Jin court ordered these refugees to return home, believing the Guanzhong to be stable again.
 Zhang Chang, an Imperial Secretary at the time, became tasked with supervising the refugees with their return.
 However, the plan fell through as the refugees, led by Li Te, revolted in Yizhou against the court's order.

 The rebellion continued into 303.
 At the same time, the Prince of Xinye, Sima Xin (司馬歆; son of Sima Jun, Prince Wu of Fufeng), was Chief Controller of Jingzhou.
 His administration over the province was strict and harsh, with the ethnic minority tribes bearing the brunt.
 Zhang Chang, a tribesman himself, went into hiding for half a year.
 He began recruiting thousands of followers under his wing with the intention to rebel.
 He used a stolen army banner and pretended to recruit soldiers to fight Li Liu (Li Te's brother who took over his rebellion) in Yizhou.

 In June 303, the Jin court issued the "Renwu Draft" (壬午兵), which ordered the drafting of men to fight against Li Liu's rebellion.
 The draft was negatively received, as many did not want to travel deep into Yizhou to fight, and officials in the south began forming outlaw gangs to evade the draft.
 Many refugees were also entering Jiangxia Commandery due to an abundant harvest there.